axiros/bashenv/README.md

 # Name
-Why "bashenv" and not "shellenv", "condaenv", "linuxenv", "simpleenv"... ?
+Why "bashenv" and not "shellenv", "condaenv", "linuxenv", "simpleenv", "pp (portable packages)"... ?

-- I like the `$be_<key>` env vars
+## `bash...`
+- You need nothing else then bash to start flying and bash is everywhere.
+- It is not just for humans (then it would be zshenv) but also for processes and bash covers both quite well
 - [shellenv](https://github.com/aspiers/shell-env) was taken, not just [once](https://www.google.de/search?q=github+shellenv).

-- It is not just for humans (would have taken zsh if so) but also for processes and bash covers both quite well
+## `...env`
+- Because you do not leave your current process environment when activating it - but get it enriched.
+=> You could activate it on demand, e.g. within a pipeline...

+## General
+- I like the `$be_<key>` env vars (`be_verbose=true`) and commands like `be reactive`, `be verbose`
+- It is not a packaging tool, just re-uses other binary packaging tools, mainly conda
 - Conda is at the time being way sufficient for our needs but container filesystems as part of solutions are also planned.

-So its bashenv mainly for the fact that you need nothing else then bash to start flying ;-)

 [constructor]: https://tech.zegami.com/conda-constructor-tutorial-make-your-python-code-easy-to-install-cross-platform-f0c1f3096ae4